Blind skateboards – honest review

 - Darkstar skateboards.

 If you need an alternative option for a kid, this Santa Cruz complete here on Amazon.com will be a good option.
 It comes in a similar size to the boards above.
-It is 7.5inch wide and 30.6 inches long.
+It is 7.87 inch wide and 31.5 inches long.
 Great for younger riders.

 If you want to go with another reputable brand, Toy machine makes reliable decks too.
-Check out their deck here on Amazon.com.
+Check out this Toy Machine complete here on Amazon.com.

 A lot of skaters comment about how tanky and durable Toy machine decks are.
 They’ll be as durable as the Blind boards.